 -

-Inflation reduces buying power over time. ________ the weekly payment feels like much less money in the future.
+Inflation reduces buying power over time. the weekly payment feels like much less money in the future.

 Therefore, / However, / For example, / In addition,